hackersanddesigners/Emoji-Proxies-Ghost-Messengers/readme.md

 Each message is formatted like this: `origin:command:parameter`

 * `origin` is the 'name' of the sender, this will be 'server' if the message originates from the server, otherwise the name that is set in the `client_id` string in the sketch.
-* `command` is the command to be executed, in this example it's the command `led` we're waiting for.
-TODO: @karl?
-Do we have a list of emotes?
-Other commands?
+* `command` is the command to be executed.
+You can find per example commands in their respective .ino files.

 * `parameter` can contain extra information, for example 'on' to turn a led on, or a color for the led strip example.

 The examples contain code to split the message string into its constituent parts.